mangelini/sailing-club-multimodule/README.md

   - add two configurations for `Server.java` and `Client.java` with
   `Add new Configuration`
-  - for `Client.java` `Modify Options -> Enable multiple instances` to be able to run multiple client at the same time
+  - for `Client.java` `Modify Options -> Enable multiple instances` to be able to run multiple clients at the same time

 ## How to run the application
 There are two entry points to run the application: